hammerspacecouk/hammerspacecouk.github.io/_posts/2017-07-01-tube-alert.md

 Two S3 buckets are setup.
 One is internal, which is used to host the code of our Lambda functions.
 The other bucket is public for the website static assets, such as CSS and JavaScript, and is accessed by the browser.

 ## Building the Lambda functions (Node & Serverless)
-Note, all code for the application can be found on [Github](https://github.com/hammerspacecouk/tubealert.co.uk).
+All code for the application can be found on [Github](https://github.com/hammerspacecouk/tubealert.co.uk).

 There will be 7 Lambda functions, but most of them will share a lot of base code.
 Therefore we want to actually make the whole thing one application with multiple entry points.